 West Virginia Roommate Arrangement

-A West Virginia room rental agreement, commonly referred to as a roommate agreement, is a contract that allows tenants to share a dwelling with one or more co-tenants.
-This agreement establishes rules and responsibilities for individuals sharing living space and ensures that all parties are aware of their obligations.
+A West Virginia roommate agreement serves as a contract that allows tenants to share a dwelling with one or more co-tenants.
+This roommate contract establishes rules and responsibilities for individuals sharing living space.
+Also, it ensures that all parties understand their obligations regarding rent, utilities, and shared responsibilities.

 West Virginia Roommate Arrangement